What if two little words could pull people so deep into your copy that they stay glued to the page, all the way to the end?

 - What if this offer could solve your problem or make your life more enjoyable?

 When used properly in our sales copy the power of "What if" can cause our readers to imagine their own story and sell themselves on the benefits of our offer.

 Now if all of this sounds too simple to be of any value to you, or if you think it's all hyped up bullshit that doesn't work n the real world of copywriting, ask yourself this one question...

 What if it does work?

-And if you're still not convinced these two words can pull someone into your copy, then consider the fact that I started this post by asking you "what if"...
+And if you're still not convinced these two words can pull someone deep into your copy, then consider the fact that you just read this post all the way to the end I started it by asking you "what if"...